 Heavy copper circuits

 Various power electronics products are being designed every day for a range of applications.
-Increasingly, these projects are taking advantage of a growing trend in the printed circuit board industry: heavy copper and extreme copper printed circuit boards.
+Increasingly, these projects are taking advantage of a growing trend in the printed circuit board industry: heavy copper PCB and extreme copper printed circuit boards.

-What defines a heavy copper circuit?
+What defines a heavy copper PCB?

 Most commercially available PCBs are manufactured for low-voltage/low-power applications, with copper traces/planes made up of copper weights ranging from 1/2oz/ft 2 to 3oz/ft 2.
 A heavy copper circuit is manufactured with copper weights anywhere from 4oz/ft 2 to 20oz/ft 2.
 Copper weights higher than 20oz/ft 2, and up to 200oz/ft 2 are also possible and are referred to as extreme copper.
 For our discussion here, we will focus primarily on heavy copper.
 The increased copper weight, combined with a suitable substrate and thicker plating in the through holes, can transform the once unreliable, weak circuit board into a durable and reliable wiring platform.

 It’s probably no one really need fine line with heavy copper like 5 oz thick.
 If it is real, can we make it?
 Well, I did not specify the trace space.
 If no space issue and the definition of the trace width is to measuer its bottom side, then what will be the width of this 5 mil wide trace on its top side?
 For a etching factor of 2, the width will be zero.
 It means the 5 mil wide pattern will not able to created by standard etching process.
 So, how do I make this happen?